• Skip to primary navigation

 Lands’ End Canvas Tote

-I love my Lands’ End tote bags for beach vacations, pool days, and road trips.
-Like its L.L.Bean counterpart, the Lands’ End Canvas Tote also comes in varying sizes and colors, as well as open-top and zip-top varieties.
+Like its L.L.Bean counterpart, the Lands’ End Canvas Tote is available in various sizes and colors, as well as open-top and zip-top styles.
+You can also personalize your tote with monogramming.

 Sea Bags Tote